ecg-marktplaats/marktplaats-api-guidelines/docs/intro.md

     Though we can give some recommendations on tools and libraries for implementing the APIs, API implementers are not limited a specific language or tool chain.
 The APIs must be implementable (both client and server) with multiple different tool chains.

+*   *Safe*
+    Any API should be safe, both for Ebay and its clients.